Pseudodifferential Weyl calculus on vector bundles: Geometric and analytic preliminaries

 If $(M,g)$ is \textit{globally} geodesically convex, which means that any pair of points of $M$ can be connected by a unique geodesic segment, then $\sigma_{g}$ is well defined globally on $M\times M$.
-This is, for example, the case for $M=\mathbb{R}^{d}$ or, more generally, for any simply connected Riemannian manifold with nonpositive sectional curvature, as a consequence of the Cartan-Hadamard theorem \cite[Thm.~3.8]{Lang}.
-In general, the world function $\sigma_{g}$ depends on the choice of convex set $C$ and therefore cannot be defined globally.
+This is, for example, the case for $M=\mathbb{R}^{d}$ with its flat metric or, more generally, for any complete, simply connected Riemannian manifold with nonpositive sectional curvature, as a consequence of the Cartan-Hadamard theorem \cite[Thm.~3.8]{Lang}.
+In general, the world function $\sigma_{g}$ depends on the choice of convex set $C$ and therefore need not be globally defined.
 However, one can always find an open neighborhood $\mathcal{N}\subset M\times M$ of the diagonal $\{(x,x)\in M\times M\mid x\in M\}$ on which $\sigma_{g}$ is well defined.
 Furthermore, for any other such neighborhood $\mathcal{N}^{\prime}$, there exists a neighborhood $\mathcal{N}^{\prime\prime}\subset\mathcal{N}\cap\mathcal{N}^{\prime}$ of the diagonal on which the corresponding world functions coincide (for details, see \cite{Moretti}).

-\begin{definition}[Van Vleck-Morette Determinant] Let $(M,g)$ be a Riemannian or Lorentzian manifold, and $\mathcal{N}$ be an open neighborhood of the diagonal on which $\sigma_{g}$ is well defined.
-Then, the {\normalfont{Van Vleck-Morette determinant}} is defined as
+\begin{definition}[Van Vleck-Morette Determinant] Let $(M,g)$ be a smooth pseudo-Riemannian manifold, and let $\mathcal{N}$ be an open neighborhood of the diagonal on which $\sigma_{g}$ is well defined.
+Then, the {\normalfont{Van Vleck-Morette determinant}} is defined by